jaymzh/oss-stats/README.md

 ```

 The wrapper [run_weekly_ci_reports.sh](src/run_weekly_ci_reports.sh) loops
-over all the relevant repos and runs `chef-ci-status.rb`.
+over all the relevant repos and runs `ci-status.rb`.
 This is intended
 for posting in the weekly Chef Community Slack meeting.

 ## Slack Meeting Stats